Saartje87/pbjs-0.6/docs/PB-$.md

 ### getScroll

-Get scroll from te first element in the set.
+Get scroll position left/top from the first element in the set.

+> When element is no element node this method will retrieve scroll of viewport.

 ###### Signature
 ```js